 - Honu Ika Moana: It's one name, but two distinct multi-passenger raft slides.
 The daring among you will want to try Honu, with its two massive walls that make for some stomach-dropping moments.
-Ride the waves of Ika Moana just like the ancient Waturi on this longer, twisting journey.
+Ride the waves of Ika Moana just like the ancient Waturi on this long, twisting journey.

-Universal Volcano Bay TapuTapu Wearable
+Universal's Volcano Bay TapuTapu Wearable

 How does TapuTapu work on rides?

 When you arrive at a ride, you'll see the current wait time.
 If you want to "get in line," just touch your TapuTapu on the totem pole.
 Then, head to the wave pool or lazy river, or grab a cocktail and a bite to eat.
 Your TapuTapu will alert you when it's time to ride.
 You can only reserve one ride at a time.
 If you find a shorter wait time at another ride, you can reserve it instead, but you'll lose your other virtual spot in line.
 Look out for rides that say “Ride Now.”
 You can hop right onto those rides without losing your spot in a virtual line for another attraction.

 What else does TapuTapu do?

 TapuTapu lets guests unlock interactive features in the park — shooting water cannons on riders or revealing images inside Krakatau's hidden caves.
 You can use TapuTapu at special photo spots around the park to automatically link your photos to your My Universal Photo account.